 Mato ignored her and continued to eat.

 Ms. Kuroi sighed.
 "Mato I just can't understand you sometimes.
 When your father and I first got divorced, you acted like it was the end of the world.
 Then you were acting like you didn't even notice it.
 Now you're hating the man.
-What's changed with you?"
+What's going on with you?"

 Mato sighed.
 "Let's just say… I stopped ignoring the pain he put in my heart when he left, okay?"

 "In other words, you're finally embracing your teenage emotions, huh?
 Mad at the world?"

 "I'm not mad at the world.
 Just him!
 I can't understand why you'd be happy to tell us he called; you're the one he left!"
 Mato exclaimed.

 "Don't you take that tone with me!
 What was I gonna do Mato?
 Have our phone line hotwired to send him electric shocks whenever his number pops up on the caller id?"